gortadevosyan/Onecard-Uno/README.md

 - Customizable game settings, such as the number of players and player names.

 **How to Play**
-- Please familiarize yourself with the UNO rules before playing.
+<br> Please familiarize yourself with the UNO rules before playing.
 A good place to start is: https://www.instructables.com/How-to-play-UNO-with-regular-playing-cards/

 **Compilation:**
-- Compile the game by running the following command in your terminal:
+<br> Compile the game by running the following command in your terminal:

-- make
+<br> make
-- ./onecard --[commands]
+<br> ./onecard --[commands]

 **NOTE:** You may have to try mingw32-make on windows if "make" fails.
-The supported CLI are:
+<br>The supported CLI are:
 - --help -h to get the help message.
 - --log -l to indicate the name of the logfile to save all the game-related data, onecard.log by default.
 - -n number of players, 4 by default.